dark-side/sports-hub/products/sport_news_portal/web_application_features/surveys/user_stories/banner_for_voting/README.md

 ## Mockups

 1. Users see a banner with <b>Reader Poll</b> and voting form
-2. Unauthoried users click to vote and see a pop-up window to log in
+2. Unauthorized users click to vote and see a pop-up window to log in

 <details>
   <summary>Click here to see mockups details</summary>